BrandoZhang/SocketRegistrar/readme.md

    "<result_code>" is one of `FOUND_COURSE_INFO` or `NO_COURSE_CODE` as defined in `convention.hpp`.
    "<info>" is the info the `client` is looking for if the request is valid, otherwise, it will be dummy info.

-## Clarification

-- As it is not specified in the PDF, `client` will new TCP each time it send message to the `serverM`.
- The `client` TCP port is assigned dynamically but not be consistent throughout the whole process.
- In this way, the logic of managing TCP socket file descriptor is simplified.
- Actually, it acts like non-persistent HTTP.
- It is acceptable according to [Piazza 376](https://piazza.com/class/l7dlij7ko7v4bv/post/376).

-- The maximum buffer size is set to 256 as [Piazza 289](https://piazza.com/class/l7dlij7ko7v4bv/post/289) assumes one entry will be less than 200 characters.

-- The on-screen message related to TCP port number in main server displays the TCP port number of `serverM` instead of `client` to be consistent.
-  If I misunderstand the requirement, you can uncomment `#define __DEBUG__` line in `convention.hpp` to show all the debug messages, including the remote ports.

 ## Reference